dpghazi-zz/ecommerce-ab-testing/README.md

 Before Part I: Probability, I will perform data cleaning such as checking missing data, discrepancies between the columns etc.

 ### Language and Package
-This project is using Python3.
+This project is using Python.
 The packages are used in this project including Numpy, Panda, random, matplotlib.pyplot, scipy.stats, and  statsmodels.api.

 ### Metadata of variables
 1. [ab_data.csv](https://github.com/dpghazi/ECommerce-AB-Testing/blob/main/ab_data.csv)